-Why Is Finding a Good Mattress So Hard?
+Why Is Finding a Good RV Mattress So Hard?

 RV mattresses are infamous for being difficult to sleep on.
 Between cheaper materials, barely-there padding, and pokey springs, your standard RV mattress just isn’t a great sleeping surface, even when compared to a low-end regular mattress.

-Most RV manufacturers purposefully choose mattresses like we described above because they’re cheap and lightweight.
+Most RV manufacturers purposefully choose low-quality mattresses because they’re cheap and lightweight.
 They’re more concerned about keeping costs down and advertising fractionally higher gas mileage than about the user’s comfort.
 Fortunately, you don’t have to stick with the mattress that came with your RV, especially if you think it’s negatively impacting your sleep!

 RV mattresses also tend to come in different sizes and shapes from regular mattresses.
 Here are some of the most common RV mattress sizes: